Ietu/pirate-perfection/README.md

 # pirate-perfection
 The old Pirate Perfection trainer for PAYDAY 2, fixed the crashing to make it work with the latest update.
-03/2023
+Still working with the latest update 11/2024.

 Patron edition.
 This menu is operate using the function keys, F1 -> keybinds to see all keybinds.